FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 ```
 {
-   cost:<amount of money the order cost in cent as long>,
+   "buy_cost":<amount of money the order cost in cent as long>,
-   orders: [
+   "orders": [
       {
          "product": <product id>,
          "amount": <count of this product ordered>